 - Use of a therapeutic wilderness program should never be a punishment.

 - Use of wilderness as an automatic reaction to all forms of serious behavior problems is seriously inappropriate.
 When a professional suggests otherwise the competence of that professional should be questioned.
+Professional referral to a wilderness program should come only from a professional person who is very well informed at a detailed level as to specific nature of the person to be referred, including clinical history.
+A professional person referring to wilderness simply based on the very general claim of behavioral problems is probably a bad choice for a professional advisor.

 - There are individual cases to the contrary but wilderness is rarely appropriate for a pre-adolescent child and should be considered with extreme caution for very young adolescents, notwithstanding the number of wilderness programs catering to that age group.